100-Day Plan

 I present this DRAFT plan within any constraints or wisdom that may limit pursuing the actions described.

-Beyond the mandated job requirements of City Manager, with my department heads and their staff, I will begin:
+Beyond the mandated job requirements of the Sallisaw City Manager, with my department heads and their staff, I will begin:

 (i) improvements in transparency,